 Application materials, once submitted as part of the application, become the property of Stanford University.
 Copies are not provided to the applicant, nor forwarded to other institutions.

-The Office of the Registrar is the functional owner of the administrative systems (PeopleSoft Student Administration and the electronic admission application, CollegeNET) that support this process.
+The Office of the Registrar is the functional owner of the administrative systems (PeopleSoft Student Administration and the electronic admission application and online evaluation system, CollegeNET) that support this process.
 Working with Stanford’s information technology infrastructure, they will maintain these applications for use by the campus community.